Sidorenko's conjecture for blow-ups: Acknowledgments

-\textbf{Acknowledgements.} We are greatly indebted to Yufei Zhao and also to Leonardo Nagami Coregliano and Sasha Razborov for spotting a substantial error in an earlier version of this paper.
+We are greatly indebted to Yufei Zhao and also to Leonardo Nagami Coregliano and Sasha Razborov for spotting a substantial error in an earlier version of this paper.
 The upshot of the resulting changes is the divisibility condition in Theorem~\ref{thm:main}, which was not present in the previous version.

-This paper was partially written while the second author was working as a postdoctoral research associate at the University of Oxford and he would like to acknowledge the support of ERC Starting Grant 676632 during that period.
+We are also grateful to the anonymous referees for their detailed reviews.